greatsandyeagle/sdart.github.io/index.md

 - If you request several color options, you'll then get more files (with no extra cost!).

 # Price
-See the list below for the price for a single photo, depending on the number of subjects and background details.
-We can discuss what to include in the rendering.
+See the list below for the price for a single photo, depending on the complexity of rendering.
+We can discuss what to include in the portrait and customize a price for you.
 - 1 subject + No/Simple/Fancy background: $7/$9/$11
 - 2 subjects + No/Simple/Fancy background: $11/$13/$15
 - 3 subjects + No/Simple/Fancy background: $15/$17/$19